Mastering personal goal setting

 👉 Write it down: Put your goals and answers to the questions in writing.
 This helps make your commitment feel real and serious.

-👉 Share your goals with others: Talk about your goals with friends, family, or support groups.
-This can create a sense of support and encouragement, making it easier for you to stay committed and motivated.
+👉 Involve others for support: Talk about your goals with friends, family, or support groups.
+Having the support of others, especially the people you live with, can create a sense of encouragement and accountability, making it easier to stay committed and motivated.

 👉 Be mindful of your emotions: Notice how you feel when you think about different goals.
 Choose goals that make you feel good and excited.